 Digital X-rays give dentists insight into activity within teeth and below the surface of the gums ― information we cannot get from a simple visual inspection.
 We can spot bone loss, early signs of tooth infections and decay and misaligned incoming adult teeth ― all conditions whose negative side effects are lessened or reversed if treatment begins early enough.

 The Advantages of Modern Digital X-Rays

-We take every precaution to make sure the children who receive digital X-rays at any of our three offices are completely protected during the procedure.
+We take every precaution to make sure the children who receive X-rays at any of our three offices are completely protected during the procedure.
 X-ray technology has developed significantly over the past few decades.
 Today, children are exposed to much less radiation than through traditional film X-rays.